dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1730: Death penalty debates invoke human rights concerns.
+### T1730: Some view the death penalty as a human rights violation with risks of wrongful executions.

 |Support|
 |---|